scatteredfrog/trains/README.md

 assumes using PHPUnit 9.5 and PHP version 8.1.
 To run the unit tests, use the command line to navigate to the root of the project folder and enter "phpunit tests".

+The "data" folder contains three example CSV files to show the functionality:
+- **trains.csv** - the original data file provided
+- **trains-dupse.csv** - contains duplicate entries, made to demonstrate how the code filters out non-unique entries
+- **trains-multipage.csv** - contains enough entries to trigger pagination for three pages

 This code can be seen in action at [https://trains.logthedog.com](https://trains.logthedog.com).